twak/siteplan/Help.md

 # 2D Mouse Window Controls #

-Note: a 3 buttoned mouse is needed for most editing operations just now.
-Sorry.
+Note: a 3 button mouse is needed for most editing operations just now.

-*Left - select, drag corners, & anchors.
-Double click on anchors for additional options.** Control + Left click add stuff - click on a blank space to add a plan/global offset, or a line to add a point.
+* Left - select, drag corners, & anchors.
+Double click on anchors for additional options.
+* Control + Left click add stuff - click on a blank space to add a plan/global offset, or a line to add a point.
+* Shift + Left click - delete points, delete all the points to remove a plan** Right drag - move view
+* Wheel - zoom view
-*Shift + Left click - delete points, delete all the points to remove a plan** Right drag - move view *Wheel - zoom view** The Alt key will change the behavour of the corner-dragging - in plan mode it snaps to grid (if active), and profile mode it moves all points above the selected point as well.
+* The Alt key will change the behavour of the corner-dragging - in plan mode it snaps to grid (if active), and profile mode it moves all points above the selected point as well.

 # 2D Interface Introduction #